THE LIFE OF A DREAMER, THE DAYS OF A BUSINESS AND THE NIGHTS IN BETWEEN.

 Things take a turn for the worse

-In fact, drugs and violence are always part of these people’s lives.
-William H. Macy plays an assistant director who’s married to a porn star (played by a real one, Nina Hartley) who insists on doing other men right in his face regardless of his opinion.
+Drugs and violence are always part of these people’s lives.
+William H. Macy plays an assistant director who’s married to a porn star (played by a real one, Nina Hartley) who insists on screwing other men right in his face regardless of what he thinks.
 That doesn’t end well, and neither do the occasional drug overdoses at Jack’s palatial home.
-As video begins to dominate the industry, things take a turn for the worse.
-Director Paul Thomas Anderson seems to argue that the 1980s is the time when pornography went down the drain, but he also views this world as rotten from the beginning, lacking any kind of morals and constantly having to confront its own seediness in the shape of bloody overdoses and mental collapses.
+As video begins to dominate the industry, things take a turn for the worse, and director Paul Thomas Anderson seems to argue that the 1980s is the time when pornography went down the drain.
+But he also views this business as rotten from the beginning, lacking any kind of morals and constantly having to confront its own seediness in the shape of bloody overdoses and mental collapses.
 Young Eddie still finds it attractive because of the easy money, sexy girls and a certain glamor to his stardom… but in the end few in the business can resist falling off the precipice.

-It is obvious that Anderson is inspired by Martin Scorsese; this film could just as easily have been made by him.
+Anderson was obviously inspired by Martin Scorsese; this film could just as easily have been made by him.
 The master’s style is evident in the editing, the characters and the way Anderson tells his story.
 The film is expertly cast, with Reynolds as the paternal filmmaker who thinks too highly of himself and Wahlberg as the kid who really has one talent that he uses to the hilt; the supporting cast has brilliant work from actors like Julianne Moore as Eddie’s maternal sex mentor, Macy as the humiliated assistant director and Philip Seymour Hoffman as the goofy boom operator who has a crush on Dirk Diggler.

 There’s a now-famous scene in the film where Eddie opens his pants and shows us his highly-touted, huge dick.
-It was made of rubber and Wahlberg allegedly kept it as a souvenir.
+Made of rubber, Wahlberg allegedly kept it as a souvenir.
 Perhaps that fake penis reminds him of the dark side of Hollywood where all it takes to succeed is a lack of inhibition.
 Unlike Dirk Diggler though, he was able to move on to great things.

 Boogie Nights 1997-U.S. 152 min.
 Color.
 Widescreen.
 Produced by Lloyd Levin, Paul Thomas Anderson, John Lyons, Joanne Sellar.
 Written and directed by Paul Thomas Anderson.
 Cinematography: Robert Elswit.
 Cast: Mark Wahlberg (Eddie Adams/Dirk Diggler), Burt Reynolds (Jack Horner), Julianne Moore (Amber Waves), John C. Reilly, Don Cheadle, Heather Graham… Philip Seymour Hoffman, William H. Macy, Alfred Molina, Philip Baker Hall.